 Ethan Johnstone is a local consultant specializing in transgender education and advocacy.
 Ethan has been involved in the leadership and organization of Southern LGBT advancement efforts through several non-profits and have developed and distributed a resource guide for transgender individuals living in the Southeast US.
 Ethan offers workshops, trainings, and talks on transgender issues and experience at schools, non-profit organizations, corporations, churches, and more.

 Gender Benders is a group for transgender, gender variant, LGBTQQI, and allied individuals in the Upstate, SC area.
+The Tri-County Gender Benders (Facebook) group includes Anderson, Oconee and Pickens Counties.
 Gender Benders strives to create a safe and supportive space for transgender, gender variant, LGBTQQI, and allied individuals by connecting folks through friendships, providing support through resources, and initiating trans-inclusive community change through social action.
-You can also visit their Facebook page.

 Out & About Upstate is a social organization promoting acceptance for people of all sexual orientations.
 While primarily an organization created for the LGBT community to socialize, we welcome all individuals who celebrate diversity.
 Our goal is to provide a safe and fun environment at local venues enabling the community to interact.
 There is no cost to join.
 Simply arrive at the specified location and pay for your own food and drinks.
 Happy Hour events are planned the third Friday of every month with mid-month events planned on Saturday during the day.
 Facebook and Meetup.com